-When camera is presented, the video and Av control buttons will be show in the video window.
+When camera is presented, the video and AV control buttons will be shown in the video window.

-You could use the included Game pad controller to navigate the robot.
-When used outdoor, especially under direct sun lights, head-mounted display (optional accessory) will provide clear and large display for excellent outdoor experience.
+You could use the included Gamepad controller to navigate the robot.
+When used outdoor, especially under direct sun lights, head-mounted display (optional accessory) will provide clear and large display with excellent outdoor experience.